famer/Pro-Places/README.md

 3. You are able to reuse parts of the sources of this project limited by 100 lines in your own projects and products including commercial ones
 4. Source code of the third party libraries used in this project are provided under original licenses of their.

-Content of this license is a subject of change.
+Content of this license is a subject to change.
 User of the source is responsible of checking of updates of this license when he/she uses sources of this project.